 Paying parent requirements

-- They are the child’s birth or legally adoptive parent.
+- They are named on the child's birth certificate as a parent.

 - They were married to the other parent when the child was conceived or born.